Alfred Newman: Death

-Newman died on February 17, 1970, at the age of 69, a month shy of his 70th birthday, at his home in Hollywood, from complications of emphysema.
+Newman died on February 17, 1970, at the age of 69, a month shy of his 70th birthday, at his home in Pacific Palisades, California, from complications of emphysema.

 Legacy

 During his career, Newman was regarded as one of the most important, most influential and most respected figures in the history of film music.
 He received an unprecedented 45 Oscar nominations, and his 9 Academy Awards are more than any other musical director or composer had received.

-His nine Academy Awards are by far the most received by any musician: Alexander's Ragtime Band (1938), Tin Pan Alley (1940), The Song of Bernadette (1943), Mother Wore Tights (1947), With a Song in My Heart (1952), Call Me Madam (1953), Love Is a Many-Splendored Thing (1955), The King and I (1956) and Camelot (1967).
+His nine Academy Awards are the most received by any musician: Alexander's Ragtime Band (1938), Tin Pan Alley (1940), The Song of Bernadette (1943), Mother Wore Tights (1947), With a Song in My Heart (1952), Call Me Madam (1953), Love Is a Many-Splendored Thing (1955), The King and I (1956) and Camelot (1967).
 Song of Bernadette and Love Is a Many-Splendored Thing are original scores, the latter with extensive use of a theme song by Sammy Fain.
 The other films are musical adaptations, a field in which Newman reigned supreme.

 He composed the familiar fanfare which accompanies the studio logo at the beginning of 20th Century's productions, and still introduces 20th Century pictures today.
 A segment of Newman's score for David O. Selznick's The Prisoner of Zenda (1937) became the standard music which accompanied the Selznick International Pictures logo when introducing its films.
 At the University of Southern California, the 280-seat Allan Hancock Auditorium was renovated and re-dedicated as the Alfred Newman Recital Hall in 1999.

 While a composer, music director and conductor, he often contributed to the scores of others without credit.
 When he wasn't working on a particular movie, he was often approached by studio production heads needing advice, which he freely gave.
 Other musicians were constantly exploring new ideas or perfecting older techniques, which required sharing their knowledge with each other.
 Newman, during his years as a music director, sometimes went further: if one of his composers was stumped for a suitable melody, for instance, Newman would sometimes write a few bars on paper and hand it to the composer, suggesting he try it out.

 As a music director, it was Newman's job to find and select suitable composers for various films.
 When he saw a composer's potential, he also had the power to sign them to long term staff contracts.
 Music historian Robert R. Faulkner is of the opinion that had Newman not been music director at Twentieth Century Fox, composers such as Bernard Herrmann, Alex North, and David Raksin, all of whose music was somewhat radical, might never have had such major careers in Hollywood.

 In 1999, the United States Postal Service issued a stamp in his honor.